constancehermit/MindGarden/content/garden/a-workplace-in-which-you-need-excessive-courage-stifles-the-creative-spirit.md

 ### When we don't feel safe in a team, learning is inhibited.

 If our environment feels hostile, unsafe, or exclusionary, our willingness to engage drops significantly.
+In fact, *"the impact that psychological safety has on the learning process is “at the very core of why the construct has maintained the high level of research attention over the years”"* <a href="#Psychological-safety-a-meta-analytic-review-and-extension">[7]</a>

 Here are some examples of learning behaviours that are limited in such an atmosphere:

 &#9999; Seeking feedback
 &#9999; Sharing information